open-defi-notification-protocol/projects/README.md

 Formal TypeScript type definitions for the class interface are available [here](interfaces.ts).
 Explore example integrations to different projects by browsing the different directories in this repo.

+### Testing your integration

+Before submitting the PR, you should test your integration manually.
+Let's assume that you're integrating a new lending project called "SuperLend".
+You've git cloned this repo locally, created your new integration in the new directory `superlend` and created the following new files:

+`/superlend/project.json`

+`/superlend/near-liquidation.js`

+To test your integration for the near liquidation notification do the following:

+1. Make sure you're in the repo root

+2. Run `npm install`

+3. Create `/_test/dev-keys.json` (see example in that directory) containing your API key for a web3 service like Infura or Alchemy

+4. Create `/_test/test-superlend.js` for your test, you can copy one of the other example test files

+5. Run `node ./_test/test-superlend.js`

 &nbsp;

 ## Execution environment